tajo9128/cloudvina/CODESPACES_SETUP.md

-# GitHub Codespaces Setup for CloudVina Testing
+# GitHub Codespaces Setup for BioDockify Testing

 GitHub Codespaces provides a cloud-based development environment with Docker pre-installed.
-Perfect for testing CloudVina without local installation!
+Perfect for testing BioDockify without local installation!

 ## Step 1: Push Your Code to GitHub